Exposed To Someone With The Flu- What To Do? | Quick Care Guide

 Who Should Get Vaccinated Immediately?

-High-risk groups such as young children under five years old (especially under two), adults over 65 years old, pregnant women, healthcare workers, and individuals with chronic health conditions should prioritize vaccination even post-exposure.
+High-risk groups such as young children under five years old (especially under two), adults over 65 years old, pregnant women, healthcare workers, and individuals with chronic health conditions should prioritize vaccination if they have not already received the current season’s shot.

 Getting vaccinated also reduces strain on healthcare systems by lowering overall flu cases during peak seasons.